marinapapap/CV/README.md

 - With rigorous attention to detail, I structured production plans around time and budget constraints.
 - Through strategically planned checkpoints in production, I built and maintained strong relationships with my clients.
 - When complications arose, such as changing time constraints or faulty equipment, I took initiative and adapted quickly to the situation.

-**Duke of York’s & Dukes at Komedia, Picturehouse Cinemas Ltd** <br>
-_Marketing Assistant (September 2021 to December 2022)_

-- Regularly produced, filmed and edited short-form video content that conformed to a strict schedule.
-- Took a leading role in ideation sessions within the Marketing team.
-- Proactive in my response to social media trends, I worked quickly and efficiently to complete projects.

-_Cover Supervisor (part-time, May 2021 to December 2022)_

-- A confident communicator, I led and organised the front-of-house team and facilitated communication to and from upper management.
-- Always holding myself to the highest of standards, I managed the screen playlists with acute attention to detail.
-- Willing to take on high-pressured tasks, I was integral to the operation of a number of live Q&A's.
-- Being highly adaptive, I was trusted to provide solutions in the event of technical difficulties.

 ## Skills